-- A. The Group recognised the reversal of impairment loss amounting to \$-, \$15, \$29 and \$- for the three-month and six-month periods ended June 30, 2020 and 2019, respectively (listed as "Other gains and losses") as some of the idle machineries were again utilised in production.
+- A. The Group recognised the reversal of impairment loss amounting to \$-, \$-, \$- and \$29 for the three-month and six-month periods ended June 30, 2021 and 2020, respectively (listed as "Other gains and losses") as some of the idle machineries were again utilised in production.
 For details of accumulated impairment, please refer to Note 6(7). - B. The reversal of impairment loss reported by operating segments is as follows:

 For the three-month periods ended June 30,

-2020 2019
+2021 2020

-Recognised in other Recognised in other
+Recognised in Recognised in other comprehensive Recognised in Recognised in other comprehensive

-Segments Recognised in profit or loss comprehensive income Recognised in profit or loss comprehensive income
+Segments profit or loss income profit or loss income

-SciAnda (Changshu) \$ - \$ - \$ 15 \$ -
+SciAnda (Changshu) \$ - \$ - \$ - \$ -

-For the six-month periods ended June 30,
+For the six-month pe riods ended June e 30,

-2020 2019
+2021 2020

 Recognised in other Recognised in other

 Recognised in comprehensive Recognised in comprehensive

 Segments profit or loss income profit or loss income

-SciAnda (Changshu) \$ 29 \$ - \$ - \$ -
+SciAnda (Changshu) \$ - \$ 29 \$ -